Adroiti/docs-for-code-review-tools/checkstyle-HiddenField.md

-Pattern: Check that a local variable or a parameter does not shadow a field that is defined in the same class
+Pattern: Use of hidden field

 Issue: -